foldright/cffu/README.md

 `cffu` is short for `CompletableFuture-Fu`; pronounced as `C Fu`, which sounds like `Shifu`.

-Yes, it reminds you of the cute little red panda master from "Kung Fu Panda"~ 🦝
+Yes, it may remind you of the cute raccoon shifu from "Kung Fu Panda"~ 🦝

 <a href="#dummy"><img src="https://user-images.githubusercontent.com/1063891/230850403-87ff74de-1acb-4aff-b9b4-632e4e51e225.png" width="40%" alt="shifu" /></a>